CJonesCode/FlowGenius/README.md

 # JSON output (default)
 python cli.py new "The logout button doesn't work on mobile devices"

-# Pretty output for humans
+# Pretty output for humans (using short flag)
-python cli.py new "The logout button doesn't work on mobile devices" --pretty
+python cli.py new "The logout button doesn't work on mobile devices" -p
 ```

 ### List all issues